Transforming Communities Initiative 2.0

 Background

 The LWS Springfield Transforming Communities Initiative-TCI is funded by Trinity Health of New England / Mercy Medical Center and the Massachusetts Community Health and Healthy Aging Funds.
 TCI is one of nine sites across the country that Trinity is funding to address health and equity disparities for communities using a policy, systems, and environmental change framework.
 Utilizing the priorities of the Community Health Needs Assessment, we engaged the advisory committee and broader community to narrow down to one issue out of thirteen to improve health and address health disparities in the city of Springfield.
 Through a Root-Cause Analysis and priority ranking exercises, the committee chose housing as the main need of the community.
-The TCI committee is entering its' fourth year of a five-year project to address affordable housing, housing conditions, and homeownership.
+The TCI committee is entering its fourth year of a five-year project aimed at addressing affordable housing, housing conditions, and homeownership.
+The committee then narrowed down all the ways they could tackle the issue of housing to four main areas on a statewide and local level.

 Goals